Skip to content

 • Other external resources

-• Click Add, which will reveal a couple of options.
-Select Card to open a new resource creation page
+• Click Add content, which will reveal a couple of options.
+Select New card to open a new resource creation page

-• On the resource creation page, give your resource a title eg Inclusive use of Blackboard Collaborate Ultra (we use sentence case and omit "the" from the beginning of any title as per standard cataloguing)
+• On the resource creation page, give your resource a title eg Employability resource (we use sentence case and omit "the" from the beginning of any title as per standard cataloguing)

 • Underneath, add a one-line description eg Part of the digital practice handbook from the University of Derby (100 characters max)